nathanwbrei/surrogate_toolkit/README.md

 ## Special directions for building on ifarm

 We use ifarm GPU nodes to run the CUDA version of the code base.

-For a step-by-step guide, go to the [farm building guide](./docs/farm_guide.md).
+Please refer to the [farm building guide](./docs/farm_guide.md) for either a containerized environment or a bare-metal one.